 I'm direct, organized, & analytical.
 Sound like what you need?

-Looking for a fully bilingual research assistant who can rock climb, run 26 miles in a day, and drive manual on rough and muddy roads?
+Looking for a bilingual research assistant who can rock climb, set up a mist net or trail camera, run 26 miles in a day, and drive manual on rough and muddy roads?
 Count me in.

 My story as an adventurer, scientist, and writer.

 I grew up on a farm in Wisconsin.
-I entertained myself by training homing pigeons and writing novels.
+I entertained myself by training homing pigeons, chasing and identifying bugs, and writing novels.
 My dad took me electroshocking for fish and we tagged butterflies.